 Established in 1975, Lubor Trubka Associates has been providing architectural expertise to clients across North America, Asia and Europe.
 Lubor’s projects have frequently been recognized for their design excellence, innovation, efficiency and sustainability, resulting in international commissions.
 Lubor is an enthusiastic advocate of wood construction and in 2008 became the second recipient of the Canadian Wood Council’s Wood Champion Award.

-Effective R-value calculator for walls: A free tool to demonstrate compliance with the prescriptive wall provisions of the MBC 9.36
+Effective R-value calculator for walls: A free tool to demonstrate compliance with the prescriptive wall provisions of the ABC 9.36

 |Rob Jonkman P.Eng, Director, Codes & Standards – Structural Engineering, Canadian Wood Council, Ottawa, ON